CWKSC/mynote/OperatingSystem/README.md

 There could be many different events, it not efficient if simply put all the blocked process into singe queue Better way is Multiple Blocked Queue for each type of event When event occur, we can simply dequeue the first process

+## Suspended Processes
+If all processes in main memory waiting for I/O operation, then processor becomes idle To solve this problem, swap blocked process out to disk So that memory space can release for new process Blocked state become Suspend state when process swapped to disk